~ Honey ~

 My fascination with honey began at a weekend market in Seattle's university district, where I came across a woman selling two kinds of honey from her hives in the Snoqualmie area.
 The first was a "wildflower" honey, creamed for extra-heavenly lightness.
 But the second really got me: a very dark buckwheat.
 I had never seen a honey that dark, let alone put such a substance into my mouth, and when I did I remember standing there thinking... "wut?"
 It was very strong and smelled faintly of cat piss, but somehow I liked it anyway.
 I took it home and found that whatever was offensive about it went away when I spread it on heavily-buttered toast.

-More recently I've been focusing on less-crazy pursuits, like writing a novel [pause... cue laugh track].
-The book isn't about honey, in case you were wondering, but honey does make a sly appearance.
+More recently I've focused on less-crazy pursuits ...like writing a novel.
+The book isn't about honey, but honey does make a sly appearance.
 I hope you will read it.

-I've moved some of the best content from my old honey website here, where I can at least maintain it and maybe even add to it.
+I've moved some of the best content from my old honey website here, where I can maintain it and even add to it.
 And if you know of some interesting honey, I'm still here, so let me know!